KayvanShah1/usc-dsci560-dspp-sp24/lab4-part2/reddit-scraper/readme.md

 1. `.env` - File with environment variables
 2. `ca.pem` - Certifcate Authentication file for database
 3. `requirements.txt` - File with dependencies to installed for the project
-4. `models/` - Has pretrained embedding generator model and clustering model
+4. `src/models/` - Has pretrained embedding generator model and clustering model
+5. `docs/` - Documentation including minutes of the meeting and readme in PDF format

 ## Setup
 - For setup move into `reddit-scraper` directory